People Share Stories About Their Most Ridiculous Roommate Situation

 He stormed off and we never saw him again.
 Bob did tell us that he had been couch surfing since he moved out and that nobody would let him stay with them because of his behavior.
 It was glorious and it brought a smirk to my face every time I heard it.

 I’ve long since moved out and no longer with that girl and my life is in a much better place.
 I lament to myself that maybe I was being too underhanded and vindictive, but this guy was toxic, and in all honesty, he got what he deserved.
+I just hope no one else gets stuck rooming with this guy.

 Edit: I would like to clarify, that in this situation, I was not the leaseholder or on the lease.
-Bob was both the leaseholder and on the lease, naturally.
-D*ck was also Bob’s oldest friend (from like age 9 or whatnot) and my girl and I was recent friends.
+Bob was both the leaseholder and on the lease, naturally. *** was also Bob’s oldest friend (from like age 9 or whatnot) and my girl and I was recent friends.
 Maybe a couple of years tops.

 Trying to voice the problems only made the situation worse.
 Escalating the situation would do the same and could potentially find us without a place to stay period.